pineboat/pineboat.github.io/content/post/shatter-imposter-syndrome-peace-with-refactor.md

 ## 6. No tests whatsoever

 The app I chose to refactor had no tests.
-I had to manually check the app after each change I was making.
+I had to check if the app is still functional.
+It was quite manual.
 It was painful.
 It wasn't so painful in the last project.

 So, what's changed?
 I was using TDD in the last project.
-I had some tests running automatically through `guard` (for rails) or `npm-watch` for node.
+I had some tests running in the background as part of my dev workflow.
+Either through `guard` (for rails) or `npm-watch` for node.

-You'll enjoy refactoring if there are tests that run automatically.
-Remember to write new ones if you write something new.
-It helps to have a code coverage tool like `coveralls` to understand coverage and fix gaps.
+Now that there are no tests, the refactoring was even more challenging.

+### What was the learning?

+* You'll enjoy refactoring if there are tests.
+* You'll enjoy it more if it automatically runs when you make changes.
+* It's rewarding if you have a code coverage tools like [istanbul] and [coveralls].
+Steady increase in code coverage can be a motivating factor.
-TDD is hard.
+* TDD is hard.
 It takes patience and practice to get into a habit of writing at least some tests.
+* You should almost always write tests first.
+That 'almost' is for you to retain the right to choose if you want to write tests first.

-I rush to write the actual functionality first.
+**Confession**: I rush to write the actual functionality first.
 Seeing the results on the browser is the normal impulsive behavior, at least for me.
 To write tests first is counter intuitive.
-You should almost always write tests first.
-That 'almost' is for you to retain the right to choose if you want to write tests first.

-Confession: I sometime end up writing tests later.
-But I do know having good test coverage makes it all the more easier to introduce changes, refactoring and deleting old code.
+### DIY
+As you refactor your project, ensure you also write tests.
+If you already have tests, think about how you'd refactor your tests.
+If you have none, all the more reason to write tests from scratch.

 ## 7. No sight of library/framework
 You might have hand crafted your application from scratch.
 That's the best start you can give for any application.
 But you might also see your app as a composition of components.
 You might ask yourself "why did I hand craft everything in the first place?"
 There is so much imperative programming going on here.